 - State the phrase that you want your students to decode

-- Choose the character style that will be replaced to your code
+- Choose the character style that will be replaced in your code

 - Give hints

-- Click “Create my Puzzle” and share link to students.
+- Click “Create my Puzzle” and share the link to students.

 Similar Tools to Cryptogram: